 If you are visiting Sweden at the right time, another Christmas tradition that shouldn’t be missed is the annual burning of the Yuletime goat in Gävle.

-Do any of these take your fancy?
+Does this take your fancy?
 If you want to visit these or any other city in Europe for a Christmas market break, don’t hesitate to get in touch.
+Our Krakow Winter Short Break is £645 per person and includes return lights, and 3 nights with breakfast at Vienna House Anfel's Cracow.